Item

 Lauren Pease 20:26

 Like, where is this coming from?
 Who is the original source?
 Is it accurate?
-But I think that moving forward, I think that if we have good information from a top down and clearly shows evidence, I like to think that people will learn from that and hopefully think of the community rather than just ourselves.
-I think there was a lot of selfishness throughout the pandemic, and like people not thinking about what's good for the community and for others, and I hope that changes.
+But I think that moving forward, I think that if we have good information from a top down and [unintelligible] clearly and shows evidence, I'd like to think that people will learn from that and hopefully think of the community rather than just ourselves.
+I think there was a lot of selfishness throughout the pandemic, and like people not thinking about what's good for the community and for others. [unintelligible]

 Ashley Tibollo 21:05